jalilbengoufa/blog/content/blog/how-to-create-optimize-images-cloudflare-worker.md

 ---
 external: false
 draft: false
-title: "How to Optimize Images with Cloudflare Worker"
+title: "How to Optimize Images with Cloudflare Workers"
-description: "Learn how to optimize images using a Cloudflare Worker"
+description: "Learn how to optimize images using a Cloudflare Workers"
 date: 2023-12-31
 ---